Personal Doctoral Research Fellowship

 - Project description

 - CV with a publications list for the project manager and the designated fellowship candidate (max.
 4 pages per CV).
-(The page format should be A4 with 2 cm margins, 12 point font and single spacing.
+(The page format should be A4 with 2 cm margins, 11 point font (Arial, Calibri or Times New Roman) and single spacing.
 For references and figure text, font size 9 can be used).
+Links that are listed in the CV will not be included in the assessment

 - Grade transcripts or educational certificates for the designated fellowship candidate.